rapidsai/deployment/source/cloud/azure/azureml.md

 ### Select the RAPIDS environment

-Once your Notebook Instance is `Running` select "JupyterLab".
-Then in JupyterLab select the `rapids` kernel when working with a new notebook
+Once your Notebook Instance is `Running`, open "JupyterLab" and select the `rapids` kernel when working with a new notebook.

 ## Azure ML Compute cluster